lxc-jp/lxd-ja/doc/explanation/storage.md

 Loop files usually cannot be shrunk.
 They will grow up to the configured limit, but deleting instances or images will not cause the file to shrink.
-You can increase their size though; see {ref}`storage-resize-grow-pool`.
+You can increase their size though; see {ref}`storage-resize-pool`.

 #### Remote storage
-The `ceph` and `cephfs` drivers store the data in a completely independent Ceph storage cluster that must be set up separately.
+The `ceph`, `cephfs` and `cephobject` drivers store the data in a completely independent Ceph storage cluster that must be set up separately.

 (storage-default-pool)=
 ### Default storage pool